patrickmmartin/errorcodeNX/article.md

 {
    if (ret == MY_KNOWN_ERROR) // this is how to test
    {
-     // for this interesting case, here we might need to do additional work
+     // for this interesting case, here we might
+     // need to do additional work
-     // for logging, notification and the life
+     // for logging, notification and the like
    }
    mylogger <<  "api_call returned " << ret << "\n";

 }
-return ret;  /// we can always do this with no loss of information
+return ret;  // we can always do this with no
+             // loss of information
 ```

 `error_id` desirable properties